General Cleaning Of Painted Or Waxed Wood Surfaces

 B. See 01100-07-S for general project guidelines to be reviewed along with this procedure.
 These guidelines cover the following sections:

 - Safety Precautions

 - Historic Structures Precautions

-4. Quality Assurance
+- Quality Assurance

 - Delivery, Storage and Handling

 - Project/Site Conditions

 - Sequencing and Scheduling